نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-• Tayebeh Kordestani
+- Tayebeh Kordestani 1

-• Elham Darvishi
+- Elham Darvishi 2

-Department of Water Engineering, College of Agriculture, Razi University, Kermanshah, Iran
+1 Master's student, Department of Water Engineering, College of Agriculture, Razi University, Kermanshah, Iran

 چکیده [English]

 The concept of resilience is particularly important in water distribution networks, which are important urban infrastructures.
-Estimating and evaluating resilience in each network at the time of design will reduce damage to subscribers and the network.
+Estimating and evaluating resilience in each network at the time of designing will reduce damage to subscribers and the network.
 In this research, relationships and functions related to resilience (GRA) in water supply systems and solutions for how to increase resilience using two scenarios of pipe failure and additional needs for the Kangavar network were investigated and implemented.

-Material and Method:
+Material and Method

-By modeling the initial failure modes by increasing the stress intensity and estimating the consequences that arise, the resilience of a system can be evaluated, which includes the following steps (Diao & et al. 2016):
+By modeling the initial failure modes by increasing the stress intensity and estimating the consequences that arise, the resilience of a system can be evaluated, which includes the following steps (Diao et al., 2016):

 Step 1.
 Identify the failure mode to evaluate (eg structural failure, excessive demand).